YashAryaz/Chatbot/README.md

-## Chatbot
+# Chatbot
 This is a chatbot application that can engage in conversations with users.
 The chatbot is designed to understand user input and provide appropriate responses based on predefined intents.
 It utilizes a deep learning model and natural language processing techniques.
+It is hosted on Replit and can be accessed at https://chatbot.yasharya5.repl.co/.

 # Files
 The project consists of the following files: